Tanz0rz/haxe-fmod/extension/haxe/studio-api-common.md

 ## FMOD_STUDIO_MEMORY_USAGE
 verdict: bound
 Type: haxefmod.studio.Types.FmodMemoryUsage
-Memory usage is native only (unsupported in HTML5), where the getters return null.
+Memory usage is native only.
+A js build rejects the getMemoryUsage calls at compile time unless -D haxefmod_html5_allow_unsupported is set, and then they return null in the browser.
+The counts are real with the logging FMOD libraries and the memoryTracking setting, the release libraries report zero.

 ## FMOD_STUDIO_PARAMETER_DESCRIPTION
 verdict: bound